Libraries are open from 9 am to 5:30 pm today

 |How many entries may I submit?|

-One prose, and up to two poems, per entrant.
+One prose per person and up to two podcasts (one as a solo podcast and one as part of a team).
 Entries are accepted in date order.
 If more than the maximum number are submitted, the ones received first are entered.

 |Who is considered a professional writer?|